Storyville (album)

 Storyville is Robbie Robertson's second solo album.
 It is focused on the famous jazz homeland section of New Orleans and on that part of the South in general.
 He contributed one song ("Breakin' the Rules") to Wim Wenders' soundtrack to his 1991 film, Until the End of the World.

+Music & Media reported that Storyville had sold 10,000 copies during its first week, with this figure rising to 15,000 units by the middle of October 1991.
+Geffen Records primarily promoted the album through print media, with Robertson also conducting an interview on Pandoras Jukebox in Norway, which represented the only television promotion that Robertson did in that country.

 In 2005 the album was reissued together with Robbie Robertson as 2CD in an expanded edition, both with two bonus tracks.
 Cover photography by Syndey Byrd, Art Directed by Mark Andresen.